MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 **HC RENEWAL**
 Gave agencies the option to have verification's needed at the top or the bottom of the case note (Similar to option in CAF). *Completed by Roy Walz (@RoyStearns from Stearns County) Resolves Issue #2607*

+**MFIP SANCTION AND DWP DISQUALIFICATION**
+Added checkbox that will set a TIKL for each month of the six-month mandatory vendor period to remind workers to FIAT mandatory vendor info into ELIG results. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2596*

+**PARIS MATCH**
+Fixed bug that did not allow users to case note the information from the input dialogs.
+Also added more space for worker input in the dialog. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2598*

 ### NOTICES
 **SNAP E AND T LETTER**
 FOR HENNEPIN COUNTY USERS ONLY: removed date restriction for using the Somali language orientation, and updated verbiage on how users select this option. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2599*

+Adding two counties (Morrison and Pine) that are exempt from snap e&t to the list of exempt counties *Completed by Charles Potter (@CDPotter from DHS) Resolves Issue #2663*

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Scripts retired in this release